city

 Goals give our work meaning and keep us motivated.
 Having a goal means that we know what we want to achieve — and we won’t stop until we get there.
 According to McKinsey, “goal-setting can help improve employee engagement in a way which elevates performance and benefits organizations overall”.
 Win-win.

 Goal-setting is a core aspect of effective performance management.
-By specifically identifying what they want to achieve, individuals, teams and entire firms can properly assess their performance as they progress towards achieving the goal.
-Senior leaders will understand which employees are outperforming expectations and can reward them with greater compensation, a new title and more responsibility.
+By specifically identifying what they want to achieve, individuals, teams, and entire firms can properly assess their performance as they progress toward achieving the goal.
+Senior leaders will understand which employees are outperforming expectations and can reward them with greater compensation, a new title, and more responsibility.
 This is key to ensuring the firm’s ongoing success.

 What sort of law firm goals should your team set?